Avaiga/taipy-getting-started-core/step_06/ReadMe.md

 # Skipping tasks

 Skipping tasks is an essential feature of Taipy.
-If none of the input Data Nodes have been changed, the Taipy scheduler can decide wether or not to skip tasks (if this feature is turned on).
+If none of the input Data Nodes of a task have been changed, the Taipy scheduler can decide wether or not to skip it (if this feature is on).
 Time and resources are saved thanks to this mechanism.